About NABPAC

 NABPAC is not a PAC, and does not contribute to candidates – it is a trade association for corporations and business associations.
 Our goal is to advance the interests of our membership and protect the rights of millions of Americans who participate in democracy though voluntary contributions to a PAC.

 NABPAC also provides comprehensive membership services to PAC and grassroots professionals through continuing educational workshops, annual conferences, informative publications and peer-to-peer advising.
-Membership consists of over 700 PAC and government affairs professionals from more than 240 corporations, associations and vendors throughout the country who represent some of the smallest and largest PACs.
-NABPAC members collectively accounted for PAC receipts in excess of $250 million during the 2018 election cycle.
+Membership consists of nearly 1,000 PAC and government affairs professionals from more than 300 corporations, associations and vendors throughout the country who represent some of the smallest and largest PACs.

 NABPAC History